 PSR is accredited to offer a Comprehensive Distance Education Program.

-The Theological Education for Leadership Certificates (CGSB and CTEL) are NOT accredited and thus are not earned academic credits transferable toward a degree program.
+The Theological Education for Leadership Certificates (Certificate of Gender, Sexuality, and the Bible and Certificate of Theological Education for Leadership) are NOT accredited and thus are not earned academic credits transferable toward a degree program.